Global Marketing Careers at HemoCue: Monika Gram Ritter on Leadership, Teamwork, and Growth

-Even though I have years of relevant experience, I haven’t always seen myself as a leader.
-I grew up doing team sports and took the role as captain several times, but it wasn’t until I was getting my executive MBA that I realized that leadership might be the right path for me.
-Feedback from my peers highlighted that leadership seemed like a natural strength for me.
+Although I have relevant experience, I haven’t always considered myself a leader.
+But even growing up and playing team sports, I took on the role of captain several times.
+It wasn’t until I was getting my executive MBA that I realized that leadership might be the right path for me.
+Feedback from my peers highlighted that leadership was one of my natural strengths.
 I realized I didn’t have to be the stereotype in my head of what a leader had to be.
 I really care about developing people, and positive feedback from my teams has just inspired me to continue the leadership journey even more.

 I believe in working as a team to achieve goals, and I also believe in personal responsibility.
 I always want to be able to fully trust my team members.
 That doesn’t mean I won’t follow up and make sure things are getting done, but people thrive so much more when they are trusted.
 No one likes being micromanaged.
 Often, if I find myself having to be too supervisory, it’s a sign that the person is struggling for another reason.
 It’s up to me to find the underlying cause and help fix it.